AmandeepGuggi/google-drive-clone/README.md

 A **Google Drive–style file manager UI** built using **React** and **Tailwind CSS**, focused on **frontend architecture, interaction patterns, and real-world UI behavior**.

-This project replicates how Google Drive *feels* to use — not just how it looks.

-> ⚠️ Frontend-only project
-> Uses **dummy data**.
-No backend, authentication, or real file storage.

 ## ✨ Features